-- Made in Canada – toboggan for toddlers comes fully assembled, and ready to use.
+- FULLY ASSEMBLED – Toboggan for toddlers comes fully assembled, and ready to use.
 Includes rope for towing this Baby pull sled

-- Optional cushion pad – for matching fitted padding to keep cold air from circulating around your child's bottom and back, search for “Flexible Flyer pad for baby pull sleigh”
+- OPTIONAL CUSHION PAG – For matching fitted padding to keep cold air from circulating around your child's bottom and back, search for “Flexible Flyer pad for baby pull sleigh”

-- Since 1889 -- Flexible Flyer has been producing sleds since 1889.
+- OUR PROMISE – Flexible Flyer has been producing sleds since 1889.
 We stand behind our products 100%.
 If you have any issues, search for “Flexible Flyer sled paricon” online and contact us through our website.
 We will make things right

 FLEXIBLE FLYER BABY PULL SLED Review

 When people think of sleds, this is traditionally the kind that comes to mind.
 It’s hand-crafted maple wood.
 The double-slat backrest and runners are both bent using steam.
 The place where your little one sits is elevated to avoid getting snow in the sled while riding.

 There is a rope made of synthetic fibers for pulling the sled, which some people didn’t like.
 They’d prefer a strong cotton rope.
 One reviewer commented that the rope is very easy to replace, though, for those who’d like to do that.

 Although this looks lovely, there are a few concerns among reviewers.
 For example, the manufacturer says it’s already treated and sealed and won’t need any additional treatment, but reviewers say the wood looks raw and unfinished.
 They recommend waxing the rails before use.